The NERSC Allocation Request Form (ERCAP)

 - User: Can charge time to the project's repositories.

 - Deleted: Is no longer a member of the project.
-If you select Deleted: the user will be immediately limited and then restricted in all of the project's repositories (an exception is if you delete a PI Proxy; in this case the deletion will not take effect until the start of the new fiscal year).
+If you select Deleted: the user will be immediately limited and then restricted in all of the project's repositories (you should not delete a PI or PI Proxy - contact NERSC Account Support for this).

-You should consider deleting users who have been inactive for six or more months, as well as users who have not signed the current Computer Use Policy Form (this is indicated by a value of "OLDFORM" or "NONE" in the column Signed Policies).
+You should consider deleting users who have been inactive for six or more months, as well as users who have not signed the current Computer User Agreement Form (this is indicated by a value of "OLDFORM" or "NONE" in the column Signed Policies).

 Printing and saving to disk

 When you have finished your request it is a good idea to save a copy to disk.
-Click on the view PDF icon for the request you want to save and use your browser's Save option.
+Click on "Print ERCAP" for the request you want to save and use your browser's Save as PDF option to save it to your computer.

 Advice on answering long text questions